ohanhi/ohanhi.com/posts/2019-03-01-react-typescript-vs-elm.md

 | updating state              | Redux reducer                   | `update`        |
 | effects (e.g. HTTP request) | `redux-loop`, `redux-saga`, ... | `Cmd` (command) |

-All in all, the two "frameworks" provide comparable functionality and one can follow a very similar coding patterns in both.
+All in all, the two "frameworks" provide comparable functionality and one can follow very similar coding patterns in both.
 The main differences are that in Elm you can only have one `model` and in Redux you could have several stores, and that there are no stateful views in Elm.
 Everything that changes the UI simply has to be in the `model`.
 These might sound like big restrictions, but in my experience they really cut down on the bikeshedding we all end up doing in bigger projects.
 You never have to argue whether a slice of state should have its own store or not, or if the input value should go in the Redux store or local state.

 With that, let's move on to covering the some points that we knew were especially nice about Elm and we had some trouble with in our React, Redux and TypeScript project!